12 minutes read

 The best way to assess these rather uncommon website problems is to keep your code base updated.
 This means that every plugin, script, and API call should do what it should and be on the latest version.
 Many websites are now using popular web platforms such as WordPress, so that shouldn't be a problem as these are usually updated automatically.

-Another good way to boost your website's security and ranking is to obtain an SSL certificate that'll ensure all customer transactions are safe.
+Another good way to boost your website's security and ranking is to obtain an SSL certificate.
+This will ensure all customer transactions are safe.
 Google's search engine favors websites that pass SSL certification.
 Therefore, you'll be ranking higher.

 13. Lack of social media integration